yackermann/awesome-webauthn/README.md

 ## Client Libs
  - [Yubico: python-fido2](https://github.com/Yubico/python-fido2) - Client Lib to talk to a hardware authenticators over USB HID
+ - [Yubico: libfido2](https://github.com/Yubico/libfido2) - C client library and command-line tools to communicate with a FIDO device over USB, and to verify attestation and assertion signatures.
  - [Lyo Kato: iOS Webauthn Kit](https://github.com/lyokato/WebAuthnKit) - This library provides you a way to handle W3C Web Authentication API (a.k.a.
 WebAuthN / FIDO 2.0) easily.

 ## Hardware